-North Stradbroke is easily accessible by water taxi or vehicle ferry which departs from Middle Street Cleveland.
+North Stradbroke is easily accessible by passenger or vehicle ferry both depart from the SeaLink Stradbroke Ferries terminal at Emmett Drive Cleveland.
 The three townships of Dunwich, Amity and Point Lookout are all linked by sealed roads that are accessible by conventional vehicles; however a 4WD is required for driving on the beaches.
 Bookings for the car ferry are essential.

 What is the cost of travelling to Straddie?

-The cost for a standard car on the vehicle ferry ranges from $60.00 to $102.00 each way, which includes the legal number of passengers.
-If you are not travelling with a car, you can purchase a passenger ticket in one of our offices or on board the water taxi.
+The cost for a standard car on the vehicle ferry ranges from $61.50 to $105.00 each way, which includes the legal number of passengers.
+If you are not travelling with a car, you can purchase a passenger ticket in one of our offices or on board the passenger ferry (water taxi).

 Can I travel just as a passenger?

-Yes, the cost to travel as a passenger is only $16 return per adult.
+Yes, the cost to travel as a passenger is only $17 return per adult.
 There are discounts available for student and concession card holders.
-The fast water taxi can cater for up to 170 passengers and takes 25 minutes.
+The fast passenger ferry (water taxi) can cater for up to 170 passengers and takes 25 minutes.
 Bookings are not required.
 Alternatively, you can walk on to a vehicle ferry.
 The majority of vehicle ferries have air conditioned cafes.

 How long does the trip take and can I purchase food on board the vessel?